PoisotLab/ms_network_prediction/manuscript.md

 | False Omission Rate       | 0.10  | $\rightarrow 0$ | Expected proportion of missed interactions                    |
 | False Discovery Rate      | 0.33  | $\rightarrow 0$ | Expected proportion of wrongly imputed interactions           |

-Table: Overview of the validation statistics applied to the case study, alongside the criteria indicating a successful classifier and a guide to interpretation of the values.
+: Overview of the validation statistics applied to the case study, alongside the criteria indicating a successful classifier and a guide to interpretation of the values.
 Taken together, these validation measures indicate that the model performs well, especially considering that it is